HTM 302 Internships

 - The employer should make every effort to provide the student with access to training material used in the operation.

 - The student should be placed under the direct supervision of one person such as, general manager, training director, personnel director, internship coordinator or other appropriate person so the student's progress can be monitored.
 This individual would be responsible for completing one evaluation during the internship.
 The due date for the evaluation will be on the Employer Internship Progress Form.
 A company progress form may also be used.
 The employer should counsel and advise the student on his/her progress and offer suggestions for improvements.

 - The employer will pay the student a reasonable wage while employed, commensurate with his/her ability, experience, the position and the cost of living in the area.

 - The employer will permit the Purdue internship faculty advisor to visit the employer's site or speak with them for the purpose of reviewing the program with the appropriate officials and speaking with students presently at the facility.

-- Whenever possible and applicable, students will be invited to attend school meetings and training sessions.
+- Whenever possible and applicable, students will be invited to attend company meetings and training sessions.

 - When applicable, the employer will provide realistic housing and transportation information to the student.